 The second time It’s OK Not to Write is when Someone Is Crying.
 This might involve actual tears, or it might involve the kind that are only audible; the ones lodged in the thickened voice and swallow of the person you’re talking to.
 It doesn’t matter whether they’re stuck or flowing; if tears are involved, the writing can wait.
 The only exception to this rule is when it’s me crying about writing.
 In those cases, the tears can last five, maybe 10 minutes.
 Then I have to call somebody to help me get a grip on the situation.
 One of the many friends who know how to tell me, with gentle steel, that everything’s fine, so wipe up your tears…and getcha self on back to writing.

 Maybe you’ve never thought through when It’s OK Not to Write.
 Or maybe you have, but you feel like your criteria are a little too loose.
-You’re a few weeks into the semester, or maybe Fall quarter starts next Monday.
-You’ve told yourself it’s ok to miss a few days in the rush to finish syllabi, but somehow a few days has turned into, well, more than a few days.
-Now that classes are upon us, it’s a great time to implement your own It’s OK Not to Write criteria.
-In order for them to work, it’s best to follow a couple simple rules.
+Sometimes, when you’re a few weeks into the semester, you tell yourself it’s ok to miss a few days in the rush to finish up some project.
+But then somehow a few days turns into, well, more than a few days.
+This happens because in order to work, your It’s OK Not to Write criteria need to follow a few rules.

 First, they have to be right for you.
 My crying standard, I imagine, is not likely to work for most parents, since having one or more humans in the house under age—what, nine?—makes crying a fairly regular occurrence.
 A parent’s Non-Writing Formula might require a second bodily fluid (e.g., “tears + blood = no writing”).
 That’s just a guess; I’m not sure.
 The point is that in order for these criteria to work—in order for them to rein you in and release you at the right times—they have to be connected to the realities of your life, not someone else’s.

 Having a strong writing practice isn’t about being perfectly, rigidly, robotically beholden to our writing routine.
-This is the mistaken impression most scholars have when I first start coaching them: their vision of what it means to write regularly is pure and polished and perfectly unrealistic.
+This is the mistaken impression most scholars have when they first attend Composed: their vision of what it means to write regularly is pure and polished and perfectly unrealistic.
 I’m the first one to agree that a strong practice requires you to prioritize writing over other parts of life.
 But the flip side of that discipline is a shining clarity about its limits—and an ability to maintain your balance on the thin line between discipline and flexibility.

 Want the monthly InkWell blog delivered straight to your inbox?
 Subscribe to Inkling, a bite-sized, monthly newsletter filled with ideas, inspiration, and information for academic writers.